Can You Have a Side Job While Working in Disability Employment? 8 Recommended Side Jobs!

 Additionally, skills acquired through side jobs can be applied to your main job.

-To acquire skills for side jobs, you can attend private schools or vocational training at public employment security offices (Hello Work), which include "vocational training schools for people with disabilities" in addition to general public vocational development schools.
+To acquire skills for side jobs, you can attend private schools or vocational training centers (Hello Work), which offer general public vocational development schools as well as "vocational development schools for people with disabilities."

 Reference: